-- Have learned about a range of quantitative methods used in empirical research in the study of politics and international relations (and the social sciences more broadly). - Have improved their 'data literacy', allowing them to better appreciate and critically evaluate the use of quantitative data in social and political discussion and decisions. - Be able to read critically, and comment on, published research on politics and international relations using these methods. - Know how to apply these methods correctly using an appropriate software package, and how to apply statistical tests to assess the validity of results. - Appreciate the limitations of the methods taught, and common mistakes which may be made in quantitative empirical research. - Have experience of writing up the results of empirical research. - Appreciate and think about how quantitative research can feature in particular research projects. - Have a better knowledge of how quantitative methods have been applied to various topics of interest to students of politics and international relations.
+- Have learned about a range of quantitative methods used in empirical research in the study of politics and international relations (and the social sciences more broadly). - Have improved their 'data literacy', allowing them to better appreciate and critically evaluate the use of quantitative data in political discussions and decisions. - Be able to read critically, and comment on, published research on politics and international relations using these methods. - Know how to apply these methods correctly using an appropriate software package, and how to apply statistical tests to assess the validity of results. - Appreciate the limitations of the methods taught, and common mistakes which may be made in quantitative empirical research. - Have experience of writing up the results of empirical research. - Appreciate and think about how quantitative research can feature in particular research projects.